CollinAlpert/google-play-publisher-java/README.md

 - Improved error handling/display.
 The current error display, is, let's just say, suboptimal.
 - Support for multi-language release notes.
 Currently, only German is supported.
 - More interactivity while waiting for the publishing process to complete.
-- More stability with uploading App bundles.
-Sometimes the application just times out, and I haven't quite figured out why.
 - A CLI version.
 Nobody really wants to look at this ugly Swing app.
 - A .NET Core version.
 Having a .NET Core version should yield a great boost in performance.
 I only chose Java because Google offers the API in it.
 Unfortunately, this also means I'll need to do some reverse-engineering and a bit of time to get this one done.